 Our experts are providing parents, schools and communities with trusted resources, tools and tips about coronavirus and kids.
 If you’re eager to make an impact in your local community, here are 12 ways to show support to those right outside your door.
 We’re all in this together.

-- Follow your state's guidance: If your state governor has issued a stay-at-home or shelter-in-place directive, it's important to understand the guidance thoroughly and adhere to it.
+- Follow your state's mask guidance: If your state governor has issued mask and face-covering requirements, it's important to understand the guidance thoroughly and adhere to it.

 - Help your local food pantry: Contact your local food pantry or give to our partner No Kid Hungry.
 Your support will help them provide food items for families in need.